Vegetarian and vegan eating is more popular than ever before for a variety of reasons.

 Vegans tend to have an excess of the plant-based omega-3 fat alpha-linolenic acid or ALA at the expense of EPA & DHA.
 This is why there’s been a growing market for vegan sources [algae] of EPA & DHA to help fill the gap and to ensure vegans get these precious omega-3 fats.

-Creatine & carnosine: creatine is not just for body builders, it’s a form of stored energy for everyone as well.
+Creatine is not just for bodybuilders, it’s a form of stored energy for everyone as well.
 Studies routinely find vegetarians and vegans to deficient in creatine which essentially starves muscles and has detrimental effects on cognition (7, 8 9).
-Carnosine is type of protein (dipeptide; 2 amino acids) concentrated in the brain and muscles.
+Carnosine is a type of protein (dipeptide; 2 amino acids) concentrated in the brain and muscles.

-Methionine: is an essential amino acids meaning that the diet must provide it unlike other amino acids which the body can produce on it’s own.
-Methionine is low in plant foods unlike animal foods.
+Methionine is low in plant foods, unlike animal foods.
 Most fruits and vegetables contain very little of it and most pulses [chickpeas, lentils, dried peas & beans] are also low in methionine.
 Soy is a good source but it would require consuming several servings of soy per day to get what you could from small amounts of animal foods.
 Most vegans rely on fortified vegan protein powders and shakes to get the methionine they need.